From the Bottom Up: Designing a Decentralized Power System

 "Our main algorithms are coming from optimization and control theory," said Bernstein.
 "If you go to the literature, there's a gap between the two: Optimization finds solutions (but ignores real-world conditions) while control algorithms work to stabilize in not-ideal conditions.
 We're bridging the two domains."

-Bernstein and Dall'Anese have been prolific in their publishing on this topic, building the theoretic scaffolding for this new discipline paper by paper.
+Bernstein and Dall'Anese have been prolific in their publishing on this topic, building the theoretic scaffolding for this new discipline in their Real-Time Feedback-Based Optimization of Distribution Grids: A Unified Approach and Online Optimization as a Feedback Controller: Stability and Tracking papers.
 The successive challenges they face are predominated by a few rigid facts.
 For example, power flow is continuous, while measurements are not; and smart homes and photovoltaic inverters aren't supercomputers that can solve complex optimization problems.

 "What's novel in our solution is that we address a two-part problem," said Kroposki.
 "First, because of the large number of devices, we cannot use central control, but must instead distribute the optimization problem.
 The other problem is that we have time-varying conditions, therefore the optimization is changing every second and must be solved in real time."